wilkerHop/wilkerHop/README.md

 ### <div align="center">Hi!
 My name is Wilker and I am a web developer</div>

-- 🌱 I’m currently learning NestJs and Prisma
+- 🌱 I’m currently studing Web3 and ways to decentralize applications

 - 🗣️ Let's discuss about clean code and best pratices